Logo for Healing Hearts Counseling

 How to Get Rid of Emetophobia

-Treatment focuses on exposure therapy and cognitive behavioral therapy (CBT) to help reframe thoughts and gradually face fears.
-Sometimes using therapies that are helpful for Trauma can also be helpful if vomit phobia originated from a traumatic vomiting experience.
+In Maryland and Nevada, therapy for emetophobia may include cognitive behavioral therapy (CBT) and exposure therapy to help reframe thoughts and gradually face fears.
+Sometimes using therapies that are helpful for Trauma, such as Eye Movement Desensitization and Reprocessing (EMDR) can also be helpful if vomit phobia originated from a traumatic vomiting experience.

 Many people believe their avoidance strategies keep them from vomiting, making it hard to let go of those behaviors.
 However, with the right approach, treatment can be highly effective.
 Because avoiding vomit works in the short term, you may believe you have everything under control.
 You don’t get exposed, so you don’t panic.